 Some of the town and villages in Molokai include Kaunakakai, Kualapuu, Kawela Beach, Kalaupapa, Maunaloa and Alii Aimoku of Molokai.
 There are some small hotels located in Kauanakakai as well as a resort situated on the west end of the island.
 On the western-facing shore, tourists can visit the Papohaku Beach, which is considered as one of the most beautiful and largest beaches in Hawaii.

 Molokai has also been known to be the long time place of residence of the Belgian priest, Father Damien de Veuster.
 He was the priest who cared for Hansen's Disease sufferers.
 In the past, there was small colony on the northern shore of Molokai, Kalaupapa, which served as a refuge for the sufferers of this disease, which is also known as leprosy.

 Beautiful low maintenance Kawela home with Panoramic Ocean, Maui and Lanai views.
-Separate lease creates an additional $1000/month rental income.
-Large 2 acre Lot provide...
+Separate lease creates an additional $1000/month rental income with no tenant.
+Large 2 a...

 Listing courtesy of Pacific Shores Realty.

 Awesome Oceanfront and Island views are the main attraction to this desirable East Molokai home with detached Ohana.
 Bordering alongside an Ancient Hawaiian Fishpond, thi...